Frequently Asked Questions

 All homes at Heartwood will have GRUCom’s high-speed fiber optic internet network service with equal upload and download speeds up to 1 gig.
 The cost of GRUCom will be included in the HOA fees and will be paid monthly to the HOA.
 Residents will also have the option of purchasing cable television service from AT&T.

-The HOA fees will be in the range of $150 to $190 per month and will include GRUCom internet services, maintenance of the common areas, and administrative fees
+The HOA fees will be $167 per month and will include GRUCom internet services, maintenance of the common areas, and administrative fees.
+The fees are subject to change after the first year, based on maintenance fees.

 Yes, you may bring your own licensed real estate broker or you can work directly with the seller’s real estate representative — Team Dynamo – Keller Williams Realty.